cest-sources/cestineers/README.md

 # About
-*cestineers* is an initiative by Moritz Zaiss (FAU) and Kai Herz (MPI Tübingen), and open for everyone to join.
+*cestineers* is a subgroup of the ISMRM CEST study group initiated by Moritz Zaiss (FAU), and open for everyone to join.

+# Contributors
+Kai Herz,
+Simon Weinmüller,
+Philipp Ehses,
+Martin Freudensprung,
+Moritz Fabian,
+Jan Schüre,
+Maria Sedykh,
+Haoran Mo

 To display .md files in windows, try https://www.microsoft.com/en-us/p/markpad/9wzdncrdcfsb or notepad++